apache/mynewt-site/docs/chapter1/project1.md

 	        name: blinky
 	        arch: cortex_m4

 3. Now you have to build the image.
 The linker script within the `hw/bsp/olimex_stm32-e407_devboard` egg builds an image for flash memory by default.
-Therefore, you need to switch that script with `run_from_sram.ld` in order to get the egg to produce an image for SRAM. <font color="red"> We are working on making it easier to specify where the executable will be run from for a particular project and automatically choose the correct linker scripts and generate the appropriate image.
+Since you want an image for the SRAM, you need to switch that script with `run_from_sram.ld` in order to get the egg to produce an image for SRAM. <font color="red"> We are working on making it easier to specify where the executable will be run from for a particular project and automatically choose the correct linker scripts and generate the appropriate image.
 It will be specified as a project identity e.g. bootloader, RAM, flash (default) and the target will build accordingly. </font>.

     Once the target is built, you can find the executable "blinky.elf" in the project directory at ~/dev/larva/project/blinky/bin/blinky.
 It's a good idea to take a little time to understand the directory structure.